Frequently Asked Questions

 In cryptography, a trusted setup is used to create a cryptographic system by generating certain initial parameters which will later be destroyed.
 An easy analogy is to imagine creating a lockbox with a key and then throwing the key away.

-Firo’s Sigma and Lelantus privacy protocols, do not use trusted setups.
+Firo’s privacy protocols Lelantus and our upcoming Lelantus Spark, do not require trusted setups.

 Why it Matters